This post may contain affiliate links. Please read our disclosure policy.

 - Delicious: Vanilla and almonds are such a delicious flavor combination in a scone!

 - Perfect for Breakfast or Brunch: Serve your scones with a dollop of clotted cream, jam, or enjoy them as they are with a cup of tea or coffee.
 Perfect for a cozy morning or a sweet snack, these sourdough vanilla almond scones are sure to impress!
-When I think of scones, I always think of tea parties, and these would be beautiful on a tea table as well.
+Be sure to also try this sourdough coffee cake.

 Equipment